-If your child is ill or unable to attend school for some reason, you need to contact the school office by telephone and/or letter to inform them.
+If your child is ill or unable to attend school for some reason, you need to contact the School Office by telephone (01458 250673) and/or letter to inform them.
 The school will only “authorise” this absence if it is appropriate to do so.
-The school office staff will make contact with parents regarding absence from school where parents do not inform them of the reasons.
+The School Office staff will make contact with parents regarding absence from school where parents do not inform them of the reasons.
 Where possible this happens on the first day of absence.

 Acceptable reasons for absence are:

 - Unavoidable medical appointments

 - Agreed term time leave for exceptional circumstances (see below)

 Unacceptable reasons for absence are:

 Term time leave- exceptional circumstances

 New government regulations have made it clear that Headteachers can only grant leave of absence in exceptional circumstances.
 Any request must be made in advance and in writing to the Headteacher.
 Circumstances where leave may be considered are;

 - Forces staff returning from lengthy active service abroad.

 - If a close family member has a terminal illness and it may be a last chance to be together.